AshParker19/42_minishell/docs/documentation.md

 | `cd noPermDir`		| `frankenshell: cd: noPermDir: Permission denied`		| `1` 	|												|									 							|
 | `cd file`				| `frankenshell: cd: file: Not a directory`				| `1` 	|												|									 							|

-> :warnig:	 			&nbsp; If the external function `chdir` fails, an error message is printed and the exit status is set to `1`.\
+> :warning:	 			&nbsp; If the external function `chdir` fails, an error message is printed and the exit status is set to `1`.\
 > :white_check_mark: 	&nbsp; If `PWD` and/or `OLDPWD` are absent, the function operates normally and skips setting these variables.